ShangxuanWu/tf_pedestrian/README.md

 - test_mp4.py (no longer using a test video)
 - test_image/* (no longer using several images to test)

+# Feb 28th
+## Add
+1. Asynchroize data loading (reducing half of the training time, using TFRecord)
+2. All-new CPM model and pretrain (Using some combination of old CPM and new CPM)

+## new TFRecord training data link
+scp -r /mnt/sdc1/shangxuan/synthetic3_tf/*

 # Feb 21th
 ## Add
 1. load original CPM pretrain parameter